DV

 What is the difference between SOXX and VGT?

-SOXX (iShares Semiconductor ETF) tracks ICE Semiconductor Index with a basket approach, while VGT (Vanguard Information Technology ETF) tracks Basket (Vanguard Information Technology ETF holdings) with a basket approach.
+SOXX (iShares Semiconductor ETF) tracks ICE Semiconductor Index, while VGT (Vanguard Information Technology ETF) holds a basket of Vanguard Information Technology ETF holdings.
 They are issued by iShares and Vanguard respectively.

 Can I hold both SOXX and VGT?